Youngsters in UK and Ireland to see wagering limits imposed, UEFA sign a partnership with bwin.

 Switzerland

-Swiss-based online betting service Sportradar plans to get $500 million in IPO.
+Swiss-based online betting service Sportradar external linkExternal links are prohibited to get $500 million in IPO.
 It said on Tuesday it would offer 19 million shares at $25 to $28 per share in its upcoming initial public offering on the Nasdaq.
 Based on the midpoint of the range, the company will raise about $504 million.
 With about 1.1 billion Class A and Class B ordinary shares to be outstanding after the IPO, Sportradar will have a market capitalization of about $29 billion based on the midpoint of the IPO price range.

 The company generated $26.1 million of net income and revenue of $478 million in 2020.
 Sportradar is selling Class A ordinary shares in the IPO.
 Following the IPO, founder and CEO Carsten Koerl will be the only holder of Class B shares and will hold about 82% of the voting power.
 Entities affiliated with Eldridge and Radcliff Management LLC agreed to buy $159 million of Class A shares at the IPO price, as part of the deal.